ttwange/Portfolio_Projects/README.md

 3. Basics.ipynb

   The 3rd project was on analysing CIA factbook data project that is based on     extensive SQL.
 In this project I analyzed and amswered a lot of question on     world     data.
 This project was more of an insight project, where I used the data to answer real world question about population, cities and climate change

+4. Data Modelling with postgrs db

+ In this project i worked on a simple data modelling project, where i practised on data modelling.
+I loaded data from a single source into postgres database locally.